53ny4/og-image/README.md

    composer install
    ```

-   Ensure that the `imagine/imagine` library is installed, which is used for image manipulation.
+   Ensure that the [imagine/imagine](https://github.com/php-imagine/Imagine) package is installed and available in the project.

+---

+**NOTE:** only GD driver is used.
+Make sure that the GD library is installed and enabled in your PHP configuration.

+---
 ## Usage

 ### Basic Usage